Lionel, LLC: Wellspring era (1995–present)

 In April 2000, competitor and former partner MTH Electric Trains filed a trade secret misappropriation lawsuit against Lionel, LLC, saying that one of Lionel's subcontractors had acquired plans for an MTH locomotive design and used them to design locomotives for Lionel.
 The suit eventually went to trial, and on June 7, 2004, a jury in Detroit, Michigan, found Lionel liable and awarded MTH US$40,775,745.
 Lionel announced it would appeal, and two weeks later filed for bankruptcy, citing the judgment as the main reason.
 On November 1, 2004, a federal judge upheld the jury's decision.
 On December 14, 2006, the judgment was overturned on appeal, citing legal mistakes in the jury trial, and a new trial was ordered.

 In 2001, Lionel closed its last manufacturing plant in the United States, outsourcing production to Korea and China.
 While this move proved unpopular with some longtime fans, the backlash was minor in comparison to the failed move of production to Mexico in the 1980s.
 The company also licensed the Lionel name to numerous third parties, who have marketed various Lionel-branded products since 1995.

 In early 2002, Lionel decided to put out fantastic models in black boxes that read "Joshua Lionel Cowen Series".
 The JLC Series ran from 2002–2012 as a 10-year anniversary for Lionel's first CEO and president, Joshua Lionel Cowen.
 It became a hit with collectors.

 In 2003, Lionel made RailSounds sets for the first time under NYC and Santa Fe Railroads.
 In 2006, TMCC was phased out when Lionel unveiled their new "Legacy" system.

 On May 27, 2004, Union Pacific Railroad sued Athearn (another manufacturer of model railroad equipment) and Lionel for trademark infringement.
 The railroad claimed both companies put the names and logos of UP, as well as the names and logos of various fallen flag railroads UP had acquired over the years, on their model railroad products without a license.
 While Athearn quickly settled and acquired a license, Lionel initially resisted, arguing that it and its predecessor companies had been using the logos for more than 50 years, and had been encouraged or even paid to do so.
 On September 13, 2006, Lionel and UP settled the suit for US$640,000 plus a royalty on future sales.

-In September 2004, the company dismissed its CEO, Bill Bracy, and replaced him with Jerry Calabrese, a former Marvel Comics and NASCAR executive.
+In September 2004, the company dismissed its CEO, Bill Bracy, and replaced him with Jerry Calabrese, a former Marvel Entertainment and NASCAR executive.
 Along with Bracy, another 17 high-level employees were also dismissed.

 In July 2005, Lionel sued competitor K-Line for theft of trade secrets.
 The two companies settled out of court but the settlement quickly fell apart, leading to K-Line declaring bankruptcy and selling its assets to Sanda Kan, a Chinese subcontractor who did manufacturing for both K-Line and Lionel.
 In January 2006, Sanda Kan licensed the K-Line name and intellectual property to Lionel.